dbwebb-se/mvc/example/symfony/README.md

 import './bootstrap.js';
 ```

-Otherwise you need to install a package called "[StimulusBundle: Symfony integration with Stimulus](https://symfony.com/bundles/StimulusBundle/current/index.html)" which is an integration with a JavaScript Ux package.
+Otherwise, you need to install a package called "[StimulusBundle: Symfony integration with Stimulus](https://symfony.com/bundles/StimulusBundle/current/index.html)" which is an integration with a JavaScript Ux package and that is not our current focus.

-It should then look like this before you continue.
+It should look like this before you continue.

 ```js
 // import './bootstrap.js';